-There are certain caveats to be aware of before deciding on whether an interest-only mortgage is the best option for your investment goals.
-The type of buy to let mortgage you decide on will largely depend on what you hope to achieve from investing in property.
+There are certain caveats to be aware of before deciding on which mortgage is the best option for your investment goals.
+The type of buy to let mortgage you decide on will largely depend on what you hope to achieve from your investment.

-Although interest-only mortgages are popular with buy to let landlords, you may feel as though a repayment mortgage may be better suited.
-We’ll cover all the positives and negatives of interest-only mortgages in this guide.
-You’ll then be able to make a more informed decision on what’s perhaps better for you.
+Although interest-only mortgages are popular with buy to let landlords, repayment mortgages are still an option.
+Read this guide to make a more informed decision on the right mortgage for you.

-Advantages of having an interest-only buy to let mortgage
+What is an interest-only buy to let mortgage?

-To summarise, the main advantages of an interest-only buy to let mortgage are:
+The key advantages of an interest-only buy to let mortgage include:

 - Lower monthly payments